fengtan/ldap-explorer/README.md

   - ability to *edit* a connection's settings (not just add and delete)
   - creating a new connection should open focus on our view
   - button should be styled as blue vscode button: try <vscode-button>Save</vscode-button>
+  - webview values are disposed when go to background

 # ldap-browser README